 - (1) Cases.
 A Withdrawal Motion seeking to withdraw the reference of a case may be made at any time. - Adversary Proceedings.
-An original plaintiff seeking to withdraw the reference of an adversary proceeding must file a Withdrawal Motion within twenty-one (21) days after the proceeding is commenced.
-An original defendant, intervenor, or an added party, seeking to withdraw the reference of an adversary proceeding, must file a Withdrawal Motion within twenty-one (21) days after entering an appearance in the adversary proceeding.
-In adversary proceedings that have been removed to the bankruptcy court under 28 U.S.C. § 1452, a removing party seeking to withdraw the reference must file a Withdrawal Motion within twenty-one (21) days after filing the notice of removal; and other parties must file a Withdrawal Motion within twenty-one (21) days after service of notice of removal. - (3) Contested Matters.
+An original plaintiff seeking to withdraw the reference of an adversary proceeding must file a Withdrawal Motion within 21 days after the proceeding is commenced.
+An original defendant, intervenor, or an added party, seeking to withdraw the reference of an adversary proceeding, must file a Withdrawal Motion within 21 days after entering an appearance in the adversary proceeding.
+In adversary proceedings that have been removed to the bankruptcy court under 28 U.S.C. § 1452, a removing party seeking to withdraw the reference must file a Withdrawal Motion within 21 days after filing the notice of removal;

+- and other parties must file a Withdrawal Motion within21 days after service of notice of removal. - (3) Contested Matters.
 In contested matters, the person initiating the contested matter must file a Withdrawal Motion simultaneously with, but separate from, the motion or application initiating the contested matter.
 Any other person seeking to withdraw the reference of a contested matter must file a Withdrawal Motion simultaneously with the filing of its initial response to the motion or application initiating the contested matter.